June 2021 Retrospective & Income Report

 My exposure game is weak

-I haven't done a lot of events, talk, podcasts, etc. I know they're great ways to build personal brand, but it is not measurable so I haven't proactively do it.
+I haven't done a lot of events, talks, podcasts, etc. I know they're great ways to build a personal brand, but it is not measurable so I haven't proactively done it.

 So far, I'm only doing it if someone invites me to speak.
 E.g. this Building in Public workshop for the 100DaysOfNoCode community.